-Third, Therneau and Atkinson (2023) have made clear that for tree-based classifiers such as classification trees, the prior distribution of the response is related to the ratio of the number of false negatives to the number of false positives (or the reciprocal).
+Some adjustments back toward the target population can trigger deeper difficulties.
+Therneau and Atkinson (2023) show that for tree-based classifiers such as classification trees, the prior distribution of the response is related to the ratio of the number of false negatives to the number of false positives (or the reciprocal).
 That ratio is often used to represent the relative costs of false negatives to false positive (i.e., all costs, not just monetized costs).
-For example, if for a binary response variable, a classifier produces 40 false positives and 20 false negatives, there are 2 false positives for every false negative.
-This can be interpreted to mean that \emph{false negatives} are twice as costly as false positives, which may help explain why the classifier fits the data so that there are fewer of them; one false negative is ``worth'' two false positives.
+For example, if for a binary response variable a classifier produces 40 false positives and 20 false negatives, there are 2 false positives for every false negative.
+This can be interpreted to mean that \emph{false negatives} are twice as costly as false positives, which may help explain why the classifier fits the data so that there are relatively fewer of them; one false negative is ``worth'' two false positives.
+The costs are asymmetric.